TimeMachine1994/081925-SvelteTweb/SCHEDULE_PAYMENT_RECEIPT_IMPLEMENTATION.md

 # Schedule Page Payment Receipt Implementation Plan

 ## Overview
-Transform the schedule calculator page (`/schedule/[memorialId]`) to show a summary receipt when a memorial is marked as paid, while allowing users to request edits through a form submission system.
+Transform the schedule calculator page (`/schedule/[memorialId]`) to show a summary receipt when a event is marked as paid, while allowing users to request edits through a form submission system.

 ---